 14. Come up with a plan NOW to respond to future declines in revenues, before they actually

+occur.
 Re-think your business strategies and update projections.
 Review your

 product/service lines to identify the most profitable items and determine how to leverage for